-As the County-Allocated platform of the 2016 EmPOWER Clean Energy Communities Low-to-Moderate Income Grant Program is county-based, applications will be evaluated on a county-by-county basis.
+As the county-allocated platform of the 2017 Program is county-based, applications will be evaluated on a county-by-county basis.
 If an applicant wishes to apply for grants in multiple counties, a SEPARATE grant application must be submitted for each county.